Mastering Ballet Exercises Done at a Barre

 1. Plies

-A developpe is an exercise where the leg is slowly lifted to a high position while maintaining perfect control and balance.
-The movement begins with the leg bent in a passe position before extending fully.
-Developpes are challenging but are essential for building strength in the supporting leg and flexibility in the working leg.
+Developpe Developpe is an exercise where the leg slowly rises to a full range of motion controlled and balanced position.
+The movement starts with the leg extended straight, but while bent at first in a pas position.
+Developpes may be difficult, but they are important for helping to develop strength in the supporting leg and flexibility with the working leg.

 Benefits of Barre Exercises